 What contact will I have with the college while abroad?

-You will be in weekly contact with your faculty supervisor on campus.
-Each week you will send your lesson plans and a weekly reflection about your experiences.
-The supervisor will visit you abroad to observe you teaching and meeting with your cooperating teacher.
+You will be in weekly contact with your faculty supervisor.
+Each week you will send your lesson plans and a reflection about your experiences.
+The supervisor will visit you abroad to observe you teaching and meet with your cooperating teacher.

 Can I travel with a friend?

 You may request to travel with a friend and we try to honor those requests as much as possible, however, it is not always possible.

 How likely am I to be placed in the location that is my top choice?

 Most students are placed in their first or second choice location.
 We cannot guarantee that you will be placed in a certain city.
 The best approach is to be flexible and open to the many interesting possibilities for placement.